mensbeam/HTML-DOM/README.md

 11. All of the `Range` APIs will also not be implemented due to the sheer complexity of creating them in userland and how it adds undue difficulty to node manipulation in the "core" DOM.
 Numerous operations reference in excrutiating detail what to do with Ranges when manipulating nodes and would have to be added here to be compliant or mostly so -- slowing everything else down in the process on an already extremely front-heavy library.
 12. The `DOMParser` and `XMLSerializer` APIs will not be implemented because they are ridiculous and limited in their scope.
 For instance, `DOMParser::parseFromString` won't set a document's character set to anything but UTF-8.
 This library needs to be able to print to other encodings due to the nature of how it is used. `Document::__construct` will accept optional `$source` and `$charset` arguments, and there are both `Document::load` and `Document::loadFile` methods for loading DOM from a string or a file respectively.
 13. Aside from `HTMLElement`, `HTMLPreElement`, `HTMLTemplateElement`, `HTMLUnknownElement`, `MathMLElement`, and `SVGElement` none of the specific derived element classes (such as `HTMLAnchorElement` or `SVGSVGElement`) are implemented.
 The ones listed before are required for the element interface algorithm.
 The focus on this library will be on the core DOM before moving onto those -- if ever.
-14. This class is meant to be used with HTML, but it will -MOSTLY- as needed work with XML.
+14. This class is meant to be used with HTML, but it will work -MOSTLY- as needed work with XML.
 Loading of XML uses PHP DOM's XML parser which does not completely conform to the XML specification.
 Writing an actual conforming XML parser is outside of the scope of this library.
 15. While there is implementation of much of the XPath extensions, there will only be support for XPath 1.0 because that is all PHP DOM's XPath supports.
 16. This library's XPath API is -- like the rest of the library itself -- a wrapper that wraps PHP's implementation but instead works like the specification, so there is no need to manually register namespaces.
 Namespaces that are associated with prefixes will be looked up when evaluating the expression if a `XPathNSResolver` is specified.
 However, access to registering PHP functions for use within XPath isn't in the specification but is available through `Document::registerXPathFunctions` and `XPathEvaluator::registerXPathFunctions`.
 17. `XPathEvaluatorBase::evaluate` has a `result` argument where one provides it with an existing result object to use.
 I can't find any usable documentation on what this is supposed to do, and the specifications on it are vague.
 So, at present it does nothing until what it needs to do can be deduced.